On specific factors in graphs: Abstract

 \section{Abstract}

-{ It is well known that if $G = (V, E)$} is a multigraph and $X\subset V$ is a subset of even order, then $G$ contains a spanning forest $H$ such that each vertex from $X$ has an odd degree in $H$ and all the other vertices have an even degree in $H$.
+{ It is well known that if $G = (V, E)$} is a connected multigraph and $X\subset V$ is a subset of even order, then $G$ contains a spanning forest $H$ such that each vertex from $X$ has an odd degree in $H$ and all the other vertices have an even degree in $H$.
 This spanning forest may have isolated vertices.
-If this is not allowed in $H$, then the situation is much more complicated; we study it in the first part of this paper.
-We generalize the concepts of even-factors and odd-factors in a unified form.
-In the second part of the paper we investigate factors whose components are caterpillars of given properties.
+If this is not allowed in $H$, then the situation is much more complicated.
+In this paper, we study this problem and generalize the concepts of even-factors and odd-factors in a unified form.